 Drill the cup bottoms of all 50 plastic cups.
 You can stack and drill 2-3 at a time.
-The holes should be about 1/4 to 1/2" wide, or large enough to insert one or two mini lights.
+The holes should be about 1/2" or large enough to insert one or two mini lights.

 Arrange 12 cups in a circle.
 Attach each cup to the cups adjoining, using a zip-tie through the holes.
 Do not tighten the zip-ties until all the cups are connected.
-Then cinch each zip-tie tightly, one by one, making sure the ring of cups stays flat.
-Trim zip-ties.
+Then tighten one by one, making sure the ring of cups stays flat.

 There are 9 cups in Layer Two.
 Place one cup on top of Layer One.
-With a zip-tie, connect this cup to the cup it sits on top of.
-Do not tighten the zip-tie all the way.
-Now add a second cup.
-Attach it with a zip-tie to the cup it sits on top of.
-When all 9 cups are situated on top of Layer One, forming Layer Two-- then attach each cup to the cups on either side.
+Connect it to the cup it sits on..
+Do not tighten zip-tie all the way.
+Now add second cup.
+Attach it to cup it sits on top of.
+When all 9 cups are situated on top of Layer One, forming Layer Two-- then connect each cup to those on either side.
 Every cup in Layer Two will be attached at three points.
-When all the zip-ties are in place, go around the ring, tightening and trimming all zip-ties.
+When all zip-ties are in place, tighten and trim.

 There are 4 cups in Layer Three.
 Fit the 4 cups into the space left at the top of the sparkleball-half.
 Once they fit neatly, then start attaching the 4 cups to each other and to the cups in Layer Two.
 The last 4 cups will be attached at 4 points.
-You may need to punch new holes, if the holes don't align.
-(AND you may end up leaving some holes unziptied.)
+Punch new holes, if the holes don't align.
 Tighten zip-ties and trim.
 Half the ball is done!
-Now you start threading the mini-lights.
+Time for the lights.